 exercising domestic and foreign policy, appointing positions in government, and making declarations of war and states of emergency.
-The current President, Klaus Iohannis, took office in

-2014, and Romania's PM, Marcel Ciolacu, in 2023 (see p.
-21 of History and Myth).
+Klaus Iohannis assumed the presidency in 2014 but resigned in February 2025 after threat of impeachment.
+Senate speaker Ilie Bolojan will take over as interim President until the May 2025 election.
+Romania's PM, Marcel Ciolacu, in 2023 (see History and Myth).